· Generative AI · 9 min read

 You must implement Hybrid Search with Cross-Encoder Re-ranking:

-4. Re-ranking: Pass the top 20 merged results through a Cross-Encoder.
-A cross-encoder analyzes the query and the document together through the neural network, providing massive accuracy boosts.
+- Re-ranking: Pass the top 20 merged results through a Cross-Encoder.
+A cross-encoder analyses the query and the document together through the neural network, providing massive accuracy boosts.

 Phase 4: Production Hosting & Cloud Architecture (GCP vs AWS)